Whooping cough usually starts with cold-like symptoms.

 - red and watery eyes

 Intense coughing starts about a week later.
-The coughing:

 - is more common at night